9SMTM6/redux/docs/api/createStore.md

 3. [`enhancer`] _(Function)_: The store enhancer.
 You may optionally specify it to enhance the store with third-party capabilities such as middleware, time travel, persistence, etc. The only store enhancer that ships with Redux is [`applyMiddleware()`](./applyMiddleware.md).

-4. ['options'] _(object)_: Optional object with further configuration of redux.
+4. [`options`] _(object)_: Optional object with further configuration of redux.
 Currently allows for opt out of the ban on getState, dispatch and subscriptionhandling in the reducer via the boolean parameters `rules.allowDispatch`, `rules.allowGetState` and `rules.allowSubscriptionHandling`.
 Keep in mind though that this ban is there for a reason, and this opt-out is meant for compatibility with legacy-code.
 Using these functions in the reducer is an antipattern that makes the reducer impure, and support for this might be removed in the future.

 #### Returns